goliatone/application-core/docs/guide.md

 This module declares two dependencies; `persistence`, and `server`.
 Modules are  resolved asynchronously so the `then` code will be executed after both `persistence`, and `server` are available.

-`context.provide` will expose a `crud` property and make it available to toher parts of your code.
+`context.provide` will expose a `crud` property and make it available to other parts of your code.

 **NOTE**: Instead of the `"crud"` string we recommend you use `moduleId` which is part of the `config` object.
 You will learn later how to configure a module, but for now, know that if the configuration you provide does not include a `moduleId` property, then **core.io** will use the default name of the module.